 This plugin is also excellent, and gaining a lot of traction in the community, in part due to its inclusion of CDN features.

 Google Pagespeed is actually a cache.
 What it does is minify your files (make them smaller) and serves up those files instead of making WordPress process them.
 You can use 'Page Speed Optimization' as needed.
 View the following article for further details:

 Normal VPS users have XCache available in the DreamHost panel which ties in with W3TC.
 If instead you want to self-install Memcached, try using the plugin Batcache to speed up WP.

 DreamPress uses Varnish Caching on the server which is a great thing for non-logged in users.
 Logged-in users benefit from Memcached which is also installed with DreamPress.

 Using DreamSpeed, your static content will be cached on the CDN which will ease the load on your account and can speed up your WordPress installation.
-Once you have signed up for DreamSpeed CDN from the DreamHost panel you can then log into your WordPress dashboard and enable the plugin.
+Once you have signed up for DreamSpeed CDN, you can log into your WordPress dashboard and enable the plugin.